Mild Head Trauma: More than Just a Bump To The Head

 "I hit my head but it was nothing.
 The concussion was nothing.
 The concussion didn't affect me; I'm OK."
 These are typical words that you or your child will say after getting hit in the head.
 You want these words to be true, but they're not.
 There are subltle changes in the brain when there is a minor concussion or a minor impact to your head.
 These subltle brain changes need to be investigated and corrected by a specialist in mild concussion neuorology.

-The proper concussion treatment can help heal the effects of a mild traumatic brain injury (mTBI), or mild concussion.
+The proper concussion treatment (Advanced Chiropractic Neurology) can help heal the effects of a mild traumatic brain injury (mTBI), or mild concussion.

 Concussion syndrome—especially in children, but also in adults—is caused by a mild impact to the head.
 After the impact, the symptoms may be so subtle that they get ignored for many years.
 A sports related concussion usually leads to an inability of the child's brain to function or perform at some level.
 The brain gets injured, but you don't see any structural damage like a skull fracture, or swelling.

 After mild head trauma, a child's brain injury is not even seen on a brain scan like an MRI or CT scan.
 There are no broken blood vessles seen on the scan, but there definitely is a change in brain function, such as impaired coordination, worse athletic performance, impaired balance, problems with attention, memory and learning ability, more difficulty doing things with the left side of your body, or more difficulty doing things with the right side of your body compared to the other side.